rbdannenberg/soundcool/src/README.md

   - Node 10.16.0+
   - NPM 6.10.0+
   - MySQL 8.0+ (for OS X, see [Installing MySQL on macOS Using Native Packages](https://dev.mysql.com/doc/mysql-osx-excerpt/5.7/en/osx-installation-pkg.html))
+    - When installing, choose "Use Strong Password Encryption" if possible.
+    - Choose the option to start the server immediately.
+    - Installer will create a root user (not the same as the root account on your computer), and ask for a root user password.
+You will need this to configure mysql.
+WARNING: Non-alpha-numeric characters in passwords may not work (!).
   - FFmpeg
     - Linux :- [Install ffmpeg](https://itsfoss.com/ffmpeg/)
     - Windows :- [Install ffmpeg](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg)